corefan/xenko-docs/manual/ui/editor.md

 }
 ```

-### UI Library
+### UI libraries

-A UI library is similar to a prefab.
-It has several root elements that can be exported and reused in UI
-pages or other UI libraries.
-At runtime UI library roots can be instantiated and inserted into an existing UI
+UI libraries are similar to [prefabs](../game-studio/prefabs.md).
+They have several root elements that you can export and reuse in UI pages or other UI libraries.
+At runtime, you can reinstantiate UI library roots and insert them into an existing UI tree.
-tree.

 ```csharp
 // This property can be assigned from a UI library asset in the GameStudio